Bible John: Patricia Docker

 Docker was a married mother of one, estranged from her husband.
-On the night of her murder her parents had been under the impression she would spend the evening dancing at the Majestic Ballroom on Hope Street, although for unknown reasons, she is believed to have chosen to spend the majority of the evening at the Barrowland Ballroom, probably because of the 'Over-25s' night which it hosted each Thursday.
+On the night of her murder, her parents had been under the impression she would spend the evening dancing at the Majestic Ballroom on Hope Street, although for unknown reasons, she is believed to have chosen to spend the majority of the evening at the Barrowland Ballroom, probably because of the 'Over-25s' night which it hosted each Thursday.
 Ten days into police inquiries, a witness was found who stated he had seen Docker at the Barrowland.
-Police were, however, ultimately unable to find any reliable or detailed witness sightings of Docker at either the Majestic or Barrowland Ballroom that evening.
+Ultimately, however, the police were unable to find any reliable or detailed witness sightings of Docker at either the Majestic or Barrowland Ballroom that evening.
 When Docker failed to return home that evening, her parents assumed she had spent the night with a friend.

 Investigators theorised Docker may have been killed elsewhere and her body discarded at the location of her discovery.
 The general incline of Carmichael Place would have allowed a car to enter the location quietly and without the driver using the engine, and the use of a vehicle would have enabled the killer to discreetly take the missing clothing and jewellery from the crime scene without being seen.

 Police believed Docker's murder had occurred at around midnight.
 A sighting of a white Ford Consul 375 driving in the adjacent roads shortly before midnight was ruled out when the occupants came forward; a sighting of a woman entering a light-coloured Morris 1000 Traveller driven by a man at a bus stop on Langside Avenue at approximately 11:10 pm was not discounted from police inquiries, as these people were never traced.

 By March, 700 of the city's 1,300 taxi drivers had been questioned, as it was unclear how Docker had actually travelled home on the night of her murder.
 A few weeks into the investigation, an anonymous letter was posted from the north of England by a woman police believed may have been in Glasgow city centre on the night of Docker's death and who may have known the identity of the killer.
 Details of the letter were released to the press, and police publicly appealed for the woman to come forward, saying the information in the letter was "vital", but she never did.